 However, if you average the times for all four locations and take the mean, Flywheel’s overall average times were a bit faster than Kinsta.
 Honestly, though, I wouldn’t read into that too much as the difference is less than 0.145 seconds and both hosts were quite fast.

-Overall, I feel pretty confident in saying that you’ll be happy with the performance no matter which host you choose.
-Barring any specific needs on your part, I don’t think performance is a compelling differentiator between Kinsta vs Flywheel as both hosts are excellent.
+Overall, I feel pretty confident in saying you’ll be happy with the performance no matter which host you choose.
+Barring any specific needs on your part, I don’t think performance is a compelling differentiator between Kinsta vs Flywheel, as both hosts are excellent.

 Comparing the Dashboard/User Experience

 Both also have two of the nicer dashboards in the managed WordPress hosting space, so you’ll have a great user experience either way.
-However, if I had to single out one of them as having the “better” dashboard, I would recommend Kinsta because I think Kinsta’s dashboard offers more tools and it makes it easier to access those tools.
+However, if I had to single out one of them as having the ‘better’ dashboard, I’d recommend Kinsta, because I think Kinsta’s dashboard offers more tools and it makes it easier to access those tools.
 You may well prefer Flywheel, though, so let’s go through it and you can decide.

 Kinsta Hosting Dashboard